alessiapacca/igl-project/README.md

 - Click the `Rigid Alignment` button first
 - Keep clicking `Non-Rigid Warping` until the result looks nice
-- Click `Display Template` to see the warped template
+- Click `Display Scanned Mesh` to see the target mesh
 - Tik `high res` option to use high resolution template (The default is low resolution.)
 - If you change the template resolution or grid resolution, start again from rigid alignment
 - `threshold` is now gradually increasing (change `INC` to set the increment per iteration), you can manually set `threshold` in each warping iteration